Dracon75/WeatherApp/README.md

 css/html

 # Description
-an app that tracks the current weather of most any city across the US.
-The five day forecast is still broken.
+an app that shows both a current and five day forecast for most any city across the US.

-# Contact
-nanorth75@gmail.com

 ## User Story